Are you traveling to Mexico and are not sure about what to wear in Mexico, and even less so, what to bring with you?

 Help save the planet and keep yourself hydrated too.
 A reusable water bottle is definitely something to keep in your backpack at all times, especially on hot days.

-To make sure the water you’re drinking is totally safe, purchase a reusable bottle with a built in filter such as a Lifestraw.
+To make sure the water you’re drinking is totally safe, purchase a reusable bottle with a built-in filter, such as the Lifestraw Go Series.

-More essential than ever before, hand sanitizer has become something that most of us now use on the daily and it can’t be missing from your packing list for Mexico.
+More essential than ever before, hand sanitizer has become something that most of us now use daily, and it can’t be missing from your packing list for Mexico.

-Pack up a small tube of sanitizer and keep it in your bag so you can keep your hands germ free before you eat, on a bus journey or after you use the bathroom.
-You can get it here.
+Pack up a small tube of hand sanitizer and keep it in your bag so you can keep your hands germ-free before you eat, on a bus journey, or after you use the bathroom.

 Insect repellent